 Zeus and its variants have been successful in infecting desktop PCs, many of which contain some kind of endpoint security technology.
 Dexter and its variants are infecting POS systems, most of which are dedicated desktop PCs that potentially have even less security than personal desktop PCs.

 All merchants who deal with credit cards must have PCI compliance.
-In the case of the earlier Subway sandwich breach, it was deemed to be non-PCI compliant.
+In the case of the earlier Subway sandwich breach, it was deemed to be in non-compliance with the PCI requirements.
 The ongoing investigation of Target will likely reveal the source of weaknesses.
 But what anyone who uses a credit card must keep in mind is that this kind of card number theft is not new, and is likely to continue on a mass scale.
 Why?
 Because it is a path of least resistance for fraudsters.

 If you use a credit card, having an EMV chip is a great idea and it will help protect you from card cloning.
 If you use a credit card online, you should be using the additional online password technologies that are offered by Visa and MasterCard.
 Until these card security features are more widespread, especially in the US, we’ll likely be reading more news stories — and they’ll be all too similar to the Target and Neiman Marcus breaches.